 7. Tacky Tongue

 You may be a mouth breather.
 Inhaling and exhaling through your nose is the best way to keep your mouth happily hydrated.
-Since saliva is your mouth’s natural disinfectant, without it bacteria and cavities thrive, Harms says.
+Since saliva is your mouth’s natural disinfectant, without it, bacteria and cavities thrive, Harms says.
 A study in General Dentistry also found that, in kids and adults, mouth breathing can point to health issues like sleep apnea.
-If you think mouth breathing is an issue, mention it to your dentist or doc during your next visit.
+If you think mouth breathing is an issue, mention it to your dentist or doctor during your next visit.

 SOURCE: Prevention Magazine, Jessica Migala